François Hotman: Biography

 His fame was such that overtures were made to him by the courts of Prussia and Hesse, and by Elizabeth I of England.
 Twice he visited Germany, in 1556 accompanying Calvin to the Diet of Frankfurt.
 He was entrusted with confidential missions from the Huguenot leaders to German potentates, carrying at one time credentials from Catherine de' Medici.
 In 1560 he was one of the principal instigators of the Amboise conspiracy; in September of that year he was with Antoine of Navarre at Nérac.
 In 1562 he attached himself to Louis, prince of Condé.
 In 1564 he became professor of civil law at Valence, retrieving by his success the reputation of its university.
 In 1567 he succeeded Jacques Cujas in the chair of jurisprudence at Bourges.

 Five months later his house and library were wrecked by a Catholic mob; he fled by Orléans to Paris, where Michel de l'Hôpital made him historiographer to king Charles IX.
 As agent for the Huguenots, he was sent to Blois to negotiate the peace of 1568.
 He returned to Bourges, but was driven away by the outbreak of hostilities.
 At Sancerre, during its siege, he composed his Consolatio (published in 1593).
-The peace of 1570 restored him to Bourges, whence a third time he fled the massacre of St Bartholomew (1572).
-In 1572 he left France forever with his family, in favour of Geneva.
-He there became professor of Roman law and published his 'Franco-Gallia' in 1573.
+The peace of 1570 restored him to Bourges.
+In 1572 the St. Bartholomew's Day massacre created a wave of Huguenot refugees including his family who left France for Geneva where he became professor of Roman law.
 On the approach of the duke of Savoy he removed to Basel in 1579.
 In 1580 he was appointed councillor of state to Henry of Navarre.
 The plague sent him in 1582 to Montbéliard, where his wife Claude died in 1583.
 Returning to Geneva in 1584 he developed a kind of scientific turn, dabbling in alchemy and the research for the philosopher's stone.
 He was admitted to the Privy Council of King Henry in December 1585.
-In 1589 he finally retired to Basel, where he died, leaving two sons and four daughters; he was buried in the cathedral.
+In 1589, he finally retired to Basel, where he died, leaving two sons and four daughters; he was buried in the cathedral.